-This area involves traditional and digital graphics, new media, animation and 3D product design.
+This area involves traditional and digital graphics, new media, animation, jewellery and 3D product design.
 Students will explore a variety of approaches to typography and create a range of graphics products.
 Animation involves drawn and digital techniques such as use of Flash software to create a short sequence, as well as traditional drawn techniques involving storyboards, pop-up and flip books.

 This area covers a range of practical textiles techniques across aspects of printed and stitched textiles, embroidery, printmaking, including screen, mono, dye sublimation work.
 Students will learn how to translate their techniques into final designs through fashion illustration.

-The study of others’ work is an integral part of this course across all disciplines, and includes studying current professional practice in visual arts and design to ensure students are aware of current industrial developments, and roles and responsibilities in a cross section of the industry.
+The study of others' work is an integral part of this course across all disciplines, and includes studying current professional practice in visual arts and design to ensure students are aware of current industrial developments, and roles and responsibilities in a cross section of the industry.
 This involves both written analysis and reproductions of work either from first hand experiences e.g. during a gallery visit or from research in books and the internet.
 This enables students to make connections between their own work and that of others, to further extend their understanding.
 Students have also gained an insight into a range of industries through visitor talks and workshops.